aws-samples/amazon-chime-pstn-audio-with-amazon-lex/README.md

 This will begin the conversation between the caller on the PSTN and the Amazon Lex Bot.

-#### Post Lex Processing
+### Post Amazon Lex Processing

-Once the conversation with the Lex Bot has completed, it will invoke the SIP media application Lambda with the full results of the Lex Bot conversation.
+Once the conversation with the Amazon Lex Bot has completed, it will invoke the SIP media application Lambda with the full results of the Amazon Lex Bot conversation.
 Below is a trimmed example showing an `ACTION_SUCCESSFUL` invocation after a `StartBotConversation` action.

 ```json
 {